openhwgroup/cva5-accelerators/docs/custom-unit-support.md

 # Adding a Custom Unit
-All logic needed to add a your first custom unit is contained within:
+For your fist custom unit you can use:
- - cva5/core/custom_unit.sv
+ - cva5/core/execution_units/custom_unit.sv

-This includes decode, issue, and writeback support.
-Additionally, the unit is already connected, and can be enabled by setting the bit:
+Within CVA5, execution units include their own decode support along with issue and write-back interfaces.
+Other than the execution unit, the only other files that need to be modified are:
+ - cva5/cva5.sv (to connect the unit), and
+ - cva5/types_and_interfaces/cva5_config.sv (to provide the configuration parameters)

+ For `custom_unit.sv`, these additional connections have already been made and you only need to enable the unit in the top-level config struct:
 ```
+         INCLUDE_UNIT : '{
+            ALU : 1,
+            LS : 1,
+            MUL : 1,
+            DIV : 1,
+            CSR : 1,
+            CUSTOM : <-- set to one
+            BR : 1,
-INCLUDE_CUSTOM : 1
+            IEC : 1
+        },
 ```
-in the top-level config struct.
-For this competition, the config structs are in `nexys_sim.sv` and `nexys_wrapper.sv` for simulation and hardware respectively.
+ For this competition, the config structs are in:
+ - cva5/examples/nexys/nexys_config.sv

 ## custom_unit.sv
-The example unit within custom_unit.sv is complete, minimal example of how a custom unit can be implemented.
+The example unit within custom_unit.sv is a complete, minimal, example of how a custom unit can be implemented.
 It has the following properties:
  - It matches one instruction pattern at decode
-   - it uses rs1, rs2, and r2
+   - it uses rs1, rs2, and rd
  - It has a latency of 2 cycles
  - It has a throughput of 1 instruction every-other cycle
  - It performs an add of rs1 and rs2 and writes the result to the register-file

 ## Decode support
 The following snippet from `custom_unit.sv`, highlights how decode support is provided within CVA5.
 Decode support is distributed among the execution units with each unit being responsible for determining if it is needed.
-Additionally, each unit provides whether that instruction needs any register sources or whether it writes to the register-file.
+Additionally, each unit provides whether that instruction needs any register sources (uses_rs) or whether it writes to the register-file (uses_rd).
 ```
     ////////////////////////////////////////////////////
     //Decode